lv3-himeme/nbhzvn.one/README.md

 2. Edit the `.env.sample` file to fit your server configuration.
 After that, rename the file to `.env`.

 3. Edit the `webhook_config.sample.php` file to fit your Discord server and channel configuration.
-After that, rename the file to `webhook_config.php`.
+After that, rename the file to `webhook_config.php`.<br>Proper documentation about this config file will be written soon.

 4. Upload the entire folder to your server's root `public_html`/`htdocs` folder and you're done!
 The database will also be setup automatically.